MicrosoftDocs/connected-spaces/articles/data-privacy.md

 In Microsoft Dataverse cloud storage, the customer data is stored and can be managed by the customer.
 These Microsoft Dataverse tables are created to store the customer data:

-- Power Aggregations: Insight data (hourly summaries)
+- Power Aggregations: Insights data (hourly summaries)

 - HyperStore: Uses Microsoft Dataverse file capacity storage to archive copies of the data sent from the edge gateway:

     - Video data (rows with names containing "1-video")
     - Inference data (rows with names containing "1403-metadata")
-    - Insight data with 30-second summaries (rows with names containing "1405-metadata")
+    - Insights data with 30-second summaries (rows with names containing "1405-metadata")

     > [!NOTE]
     > To manage retention of the archive data stored in the HyperStore table, learn how to [free up storage space in Microsoft Dataverse](/power-platform/admin/free-storage-space).
 The article shows examples of how to manage file capacity using advanced queries and how to automate retention using a bulk deletion job.